 Barclays Certificates of Deposit

 CDs, which make up the other half of Barclays' deposit products, aren't as great as the savings accounts, but their interest rates remain above-average relative to the bank's online competitors.
-A comparison of Barclays CD rates with those at three leading banks shows that Barclays falls behind slightly in most term lengths.
+A comparison of Barclays CD rates with those at three leading banks shows that Barclays falls behind slightly in shorter term lengths, but stays even or ahead in multi-year CDs.
 You can find a more detailed analysis of typical CD rates here.